cacabo/themetric/README.md

 - [x] Tags only when article open
 - [ ] Search for articles by name
   - [ ] Left part of navbar, click to expand
-- [ ] topics (economics and finance, security, politics, science and innovation, culture, opinion)
+- [ ] Add topics to articles (economics and finance, security, politics, science and innovation, culture, opinion)
-- [ ]
 - [ ] Grey column widths on mid-sized screens  (to wide rn)
+- [ ] Clean up JS code for fixed stuff on article show page?

 ##### Views
 - [x] Pretty forms